-Christmas tree shopping can be challenging.
-With the wide variety of trees available, how do you find the best one for you?
-And what’s the difference between trees from big-box stores like Target and specialty brands like Balsam Hill?
+Choosing where to buy a Christmas tree can be challenging.
+With the wide variety of trees available, how do you find the best artificial Christmas tree for you?
+And what’s the difference between trees from big-box stores like Target or Home Depot, and specialty brands like Balsam Hill?

 To help answer your questions, we invited some home décor enthusiasts to compare and review Christmas trees.
-First, they picked a Balsam Hill artificial tree.
+First, they picked a Balsam Hill Christmas tree.
 Then they chose a big-box store tree of the same height and type.
+For this review, a Target Christmas tree and a Home Depot Christmas tree were reviewed.

 Realism of Foliage